SDM-TIB/CLARIFY_KG_Exploration_API/README.md

 ```

 ## Output
-Drug-Drug-Interactions with only ncological and NonOncological drugs for the input drugs
+Drug-Drug-Interactions with only Oncological and NonOncological drugs for the input drugs

 ```
   "C0015846": {